Siege of Leningrad: Bombardment

 The first success of the Leningrad air defence took place on the night of 23 June.
-The Ju-88A bomber from the 1st air corps KGr.806 was damaged by the AA guns fire of the 15th battery of the 192nd anti-aircraft artillery regiment, and made an emergency landing.
-All crew members, including commander, Lieutenant Hans Turmeyer, were captured on the ground.
-The commander of the 15th battery, lieutenant, Alexey Pimchenkov was awarded the Order of the Red Banner.
+The Ju 88A bomber from the 1st Air Corps KGr.806 was damaged by the AA fire of the 15th Battery of the 192nd Anti-Aircraft Artillery Regiment, and made an emergency landing.
+All crew members, including the commander, Lieutenant Hans Turmeyer, were captured on the ground.
+The commander of the 15th Battery, Lieutenant Alexey Pimchenkov, was awarded the Order of the Red Banner.

 By Monday, 8 September, German forces had largely surrounded the city, cutting off all supply routes to Leningrad and its suburbs.
 Unable to press home their offensive, and facing defences of the city organised by Marshal Zhukov, the Axis armies laid siege to the city for "900 days and nights".

 The air attack of Friday, 19 September, was particularly brutal.
-It was the heaviest air raid Leningrad would suffer during the war, as 276 German bombers hit the city killing 1,000 civilians.
+It was the heaviest air raid Leningrad suffered during the war, as 276 German bombers hit the city killing 1,000 civilians.
 Many of those killed were recuperating from battle wounds in hospitals that were hit by German bombs.
 Six air raids occurred that day.
-Five hospitals were damaged in the bombing, as well as the city's largest shopping bazaar.
+Five hospitals were damaged in the bombings, as well as the city's largest shopping bazaar.
 Hundreds of people had run from the street into the store to take shelter from the air raid.

 Artillery bombardment of Leningrad began in August, increasing in intensity during 1942 with the arrival of new equipment.
-It was stepped up further during 1943, when several times as many shells and bombs were used as in the year before.
-Against this, the Soviet Baltic Fleet Navy aviation made over 100,000 air missions to support their military operations during the siege.
+It was stepped up further in 1943, when several times as many shells and bombs were used as in the year before.
+Against this, the Soviet Baltic Fleet navy aviation made over 100,000 air missions to support their military operations during the siege.
 German shelling and bombing killed 5,723 and wounded 20,507 civilians in Leningrad during the siege.